bhauman/devcards/README.md

 ## Devcards without figwheel

-Figwheel does some magic so that devcards can be included or excluded from you code easily.
+Figwheel does some magic so that devcards can be included or excluded from your code easily.
 You can certainly use Devcards without figwheel, but there are three things that you will need to do.

-There are three requirements for devcards to work without Figwheel.

 1. You need to specify `:devcards true` **in the build-options** of your ClojureScript build**